Homebody by Joanna Gaines is all about creating a home that fits your stage in life, by making your space work for you and your family.

 Then Homebody explores how to interpret your signature style, by outlining design choices in different type of houses.

 Best of all, the book works through the house room by room.
-You’ll find a practical summary of critical thinking for each room, including elements to consider buying.
+You’ll find a practical summary of critical thinking for each room, including pieces you might want to buy.

 Then once you’ve oohed and aahed through the pretty photos of Joanna Gaines’ design in action, you’ll find a troubleshooting section.
 This shows you how to overcome common pain points in each room, whether it’s low light or poor storage.